adicu/learn.devfe.st/datascience/index.md

 ## Accuracy

-Now just for our own fun, let’s take a look at some of the classifications our model makes.
-We’ll choose a random set of tweets from our test data and then call our model on each.
-Your output may be different, but here’s the random set that my code generated:
+Now just for our own fun, let's take a look at some of the classifications our model makes.
+We'll choose a random set of tweets from our test data and then call our model on each.
+Your output may be different, but here's the random set that my code generated:

-Just glancing over the examples above, it’s pretty obvious there are some misclassifications.
-But we want to do more than just ‘eyeball’ the data, so let’s use Scikit-learn to calculate an accuracy score.
+Just glancing over the examples above, it's pretty obvious there are some misclassifications.
+But we want to do more than just 'eyeball' the data, so let's use Scikit-learn to calculate an accuracy score.

 After all, how can we trust a machine learning algorithm if we have no idea how it performs?
 This is why we left some of the dataset for testing purposes.
 In Scikit-learn, there is a function called sklearn.metrics.accuracy_score which calculates what percentage of tweets are classified correctly.
 Using this, we see that this model has an accuracy of about 61%.